Independent Schools Regulation

 DfE has a page about regulating independent schools which can be found here.
 It includes links to Prosecuting Unregistered Independent Schools and Unregistered Schools and Out of School Settings.

-10 institutions were under investigation on suspicion of operating an unregistered independent school at the end of 2022.
-Schools successfully prosecuted to date include Aysha Tuition Centre Sheffield; Rabia School Luton; Freiston Hall, Lincolnshire; Ambassadors High School, Streatham; Al-Istiqamah Learning Centre, Southall
+Schools successfully prosecuted to date: Aysha Tuition Centre Sheffield; Rabia School Luton; Freiston Hall, Lincolnshire; Ambassadors High School, Streatham (twice under different name); Al-Istiqamah Learning Centre, Southall

 Illegal schools are schools which meet the criteria for registering as independent schools but where the proprietors have opted NOT to register.
 If they weren’t closed down they would have to make big changes as well as teaching a broader syllabus.